-United Airlines hit the headlines this week when footage of one of their customers being dragged off a plane went viral.
+United Airlines hit the headlines when footage of one of their customers being dragged off a plane went viral.

 Social media means incidents like this can have catastrophic consequences for brands.
 Stick #badcustomerservice into Twitter and you’ll find countless stories from grumpy customers.

 Contrast the United incident with another airline industry story from the day before.
 A Turkish Airlines crew helped a woman deliver her baby on board one of their planes.
-This heartwarming, positive customer service story also made mainstream media headlines but the traction on social media has been a fraction of the intensity of the United story.
-Retweets have been in the hundreds as opposed to the hundreds of thousands that have retweeted the United videos.
+This heartwarming, positive customer service story also made mainstream media headlines but the traction on social media was a fraction of the intensity of the United story.
+Retweets were in the hundreds, as opposed to the hundreds of thousands that retweeted the United videos.

 I think we can see this effect playing out in the social media responses to these two airline customer service stories.
 The emotional response and active criticism of the United Airlines story is far greater than that of the Turkish Airlines story.

-So what does this mean if you’re managing a large organisation with thousands of front line customer facing employees who at any moment will behave in ways that might delight or outrage your customers?
+If you’re managing a large organisation with thousands of front line customer facing employees who at any moment will behave in ways that might delight or outrage your customers, here’s my advice…